Charlotte Mason Teacher Education

 Several organizations and curriculum publishers offer training in Charlotte Mason techniques through group discussion guides, internships, conference workshops or training manuals.
 There are also events around the country that focus on CM education; you can find them listed on our Events page.
 If you know of something not listed here, please contact us.

 - Ambleside Schools International provides training “in the philosophy and practice” of Charlotte Mason through the Summer Institute, 3-day internships located throughout the United States, and the International Master Teacher Training Program for Ambleside teachers/faculty and homeschoolers with at least 3 years experience at an Ambleside school or as an Ambleside homeschool member..
 Costs vary.

 - Charlotte Mason in Community has created a guide for conducting information sessions, which includes a reading list that may be used for informal local discussion groups or even a foundation for school in-service days,.
 The sessions include: an overview of Charlotte Mason education; living books; narration; nature study; picture study; and composer study.
 Free.

-- Simply Charlotte Mason offers a number of training videos and DVDs in mathematics and other subjects, as well as handicraft videos.
+- Simply Charlotte Mason offers a large number of training videos and DVDs in mathematics and other subjects, as well as handicraft videos.
 Costs vary.

 BOOKS ORIENTED TO CLASSIC TEXTS